pluswhite/Relax-UIKIT/README.md

 # Study-Project-Boilerplate

-A boilerplate for React with Typescript, Jest, Webpack, Babel.
+A boilerplate for React with Typescript, Jest, Webpack, Babel, .etc.